LuizaQueiroz1/Estudos/auto-didata/programacao/nextjs/iniciando-nextjs.md

 - Image Optimization: Automatically serves responsive and optimized images.
 - Incremental Static Regeneration(ISR): updare static contenct without rebuilding the whole site.
 - Dynamic Routing: create routes with parameters like /product/[id].

+Next js is a app that runs in the client side(whith is the browser) as well as the server side(which runs on some server).
+A react server components only runs in the server.
+Client cpmponents(react component that runs in the browser).
+Typically like a button when you need to hook into some browser event, like a click event or change event.
+React Hooks only run in the clients components